-If your family history does not satisfy your health region's criteria for government-insured genetic testing or your doctor does not believe your history warrants genetic testing but you still want to know whether you carry a risky gene mutation, there are affordable, quick-turnaround pay-services available.
+If your family history does not satisfy your health region's criteria for government-insured genetic testing, you are facing long wait times, or your doctor does not believe your history warrants genetic testing but you still want it for piece of mind, there are now many affordable, quick-turnaround services available through private clinics or online.